ctag-fh-kiel/ctag-tbd/readme.md

 ```

 ### tbd cloud compiler
-The [tbd cloud compiler](https://fxwiegand.github.io/tbd-cloud-compiler/) allows you to reduce the size of the ctag-tbd firmware, therefore making up more free space for your samples, by removing one or multiple plug-ins that you don't want to use with your module.
+The [tbd cloud compiler](https://fxwiegand.github.io/tbd-cloud-compiler/) allows you to reduce the size of the ctag-tbd firmware, therefore making up more free space for your samples, by removing one or multiple plug-ins that you don't want to use with your module via a web ui.
+It makes use of GitHub actions running in your own forked repository and therefore doesn't depend on any toolchain installed on your own system.
 For more information take a look at the [user guide](https://fxwiegand.github.io/tbd-cloud-compiler/user-guide).

 ## How to flash
 Either use the binaries available from the [releases at github](https://github.com/ctag-fh-kiel/ctag-tbd/releases) to flash through the TBD's web ui.